Goals

 Description

-The ISO 14001 standard is an international standard of voluntary application that aims to implement an Environmental Management System within companies and organisations of all sizes, and in all sectors of activity.
+The ISO 14001:2015 standard is a voluntary international standard that aims to implement an Environmental Management System within businesses and organizations of all sizes, and in all sectors of activity.

-The ISO 14001 standard defines precise requirements for an environmental management system (EMS) allowing an organisation to:
+The ISO 14001 standard defines precise requirements for an Environmental Management System (EMS) allowing an organization to:

 • Determine its significant environmental impacts